 They then continued their journey northwards towards Ayr, arriving at Burns’ cottage in Alloway on 11 July.
 Keats had intended the visit to the birthplace of one of his literary idols to be a highlight of the tour but he was underwhelmed.

-While under Burns’ roof, he attempted to write a celebratory poem in honour of the occasion, but later confessed to a friend that the lines he produced were “so bad I cannot transcribe them”.
+While under Burns’ roof, John Keats attempted to write a celebratory poem in honour of the occasion, but later confessed to a friend that the lines he produced were “so bad I cannot transcribe them”.
 The whisky that the pair drank to Burns’ memory may well have contributed to what Charles Brown later memorably described as “the annihilation of his poetic power”.
 However, Keats’ main issue appears to have been with the garrulous old caretaker who showed them round.
 He was, asserted Keats, “a mahogany faced old Jackass” who talked so much that “his gab hindered my sublimity”.

-Keats did find much to admire in the surrounding countryside, describing the approach to Ayr as “extremely fine”.
+John Keats did find much to admire in the surrounding countryside, describing the approach to Ayr as “extremely fine”.
 He had come to Scotland intent on finding beautiful landscapes to enjoy, remarking in one letter that he had embarked on his northern adventure in the belief that “it would give me more experience, use me to more hardship, identify finer scenes, load me with grander mountains and strengthen more my reach in Poetry, than would stopping at home among books”.

 The poet’s expectation of experiencing “hardship”, whilst ostensibly being on an extended holiday, may appear odd, but the truth is that this was no casual walking trip.
 Keats and Brown were determined to take advantage of the early daylight to be enjoyed on July mornings, often rising from their beds at 4am and walking for several hours before even stopping for breakfast.